 Simple Loan Calculator

 Try our new Loan Calculator gadget, or download the simple loan calculator spreadsheet for Excel.
-Unlike many of our other mortgage calculators and loan calculators, our simple loan calculator just uses the basic built-in financial formulas to calculate either the payment (using the PMT formula), the interest rate (using the RATE formula), the loan amount (using the PV formula), or the number of payments (using the NPER formula).
+Unlike many of our other mortgage and loan calculators, our Simple Loan Calculator uses just the basic built-in financial formulas to calculate either the payment (using the PMT formula), the interest rate (using the RATE formula), the loan amount (using the PV formula), or the number of payments (using the NPER formula).

 The above Loan Calculator gadget is my first Google gadget creation!
 It is very simple to add to a blog or website - you just need to copy a bit of code and paste it into your blog.
 The gadget does everything that the Loan Calculator spreadsheet does.
 To solve for one of the values, just leave it blank.
 I welcome your comments.